IDENTEC SOLUTIONS upgrades Asset Agent module to serve Car Terminals

 Introducing the "Lite" Module

 The new "Lite" module of Asset Agent offers the same robust functionalities with the added convenience of handheld device compatibility.
-This upgrade ensures car terminal operators can manage RoRo cargo operations more flexibly and efficiently on the go.
+This upgrade ensures car terminal operators can manage RoRo transport more flexibly and efficiently on the go.

-Norbert Klettner, Managing Director of akquinet port consulting GmbH, comments on the new solution: "Asset Agent revolutionizes RoRo transport at car terminals with flexibility, real-time location data, and zero infrastructure cost, ensuring quick deployment.
+Norbert Klettner, Managing Director of akquinet port consulting GmbH, comments on the new solution: "Asset Agent revolutionizes RoRo cargo operations at car terminals with flexibility, real-time location data, and zero infrastructure cost, ensuring quick deployment.
 Easily integrates with digital twin solutions on the terminal.
 A must-have for efficient logistics."

 Further information about Asset Agent Lite for Car Terminals: https://www.identecsolutions.com/automotive-port-operations